 Get a good mid-range tripod

 You should not skimp when buying your first tripod.
-I see so many beginners spend thousands on a camera and lenses only to buy a cheap tripod.
+I see so many beginner landscape photographers spend thousands on a camera body and lenses only to buy a cheap tripod.
 Most landscape photos are taken from a tripod which is the foundation to your entire setup; it needs to be solid!

 This does not mean you need to buy the biggest beast of a tripod out there, something in the mid-range will be perfectly adequate for most.
 Some great brands in the mid-range price are Induro and Feisol.
 If you want to spend more and buy a tripod that will last a long time, I would recommend Really Right Stuff.